 Report finds the on-prem data centre isn’t dying – it’s flourishing

-When cloud computing stormed onto the scene there were many that believed the traditional on-premises data centre had met its match.
+When cloud computing stormed onto the scene there were many that believed the traditional on-premises data center had met its match.

-A report from IHS Markit, a global provider of critical information and analytics, found that enterprises are continuing to make significant investments into their on-prem data centre infrastructure as they construct their multi-clouds.
+A report from IHS Markit, a global provider of critical information and analytics, found that enterprises are continuing to make significant investments into their on-prem data center infrastructure as they construct their multi-clouds.

-IHS Markit senior research director and advisor for cloud and data centre Cliff Grossner says the on-prem data centre is evolving with server density continuing to increase, the network moving to higher speeds, and increased software-defined storage with solid state drive (SSD) adoption.
+IHS Markit senior research director and advisor for cloud and data center Cliff Grossner says the on-prem data center is evolving with server density continuing to increase, the network moving to higher speeds, and increased software-defined storage with solid state drive (SSD) adoption.